July 14, 2015

 "By translating this unfortunate episode into significant changes in the way the current administration carries out its rule of law and security policies...the Mexican government can snatch victory from the jaws of defeat."

 President Obama’s top cabinet officials are on Capitol Hill this week, defending the Iran nuclear deal that was announced July 14.
 The deal, unanimously endorsed by the United Nations Security Council, has produced a blast wave of criticism from Republicans.
 Key Senate Democrats are also skeptical.

 July 21 2015

 Wall Street Journal

-The winter 2013/14 issue of the quarterly journal International Security is now available!
+The spring 2015 issue of the quarterly journal International Security

 "The closer we get to the end game, the more incentive he has to stretch it out."

 Gary Samore, on the delayed disarmament process in Syria